via Homebrew

-CLI tool for downloading and extracting pre-built binaries from GitHub releases
+Downloads and extracts pre-built binaries from GitHub releases with automatic platform detection

 # via Homebrew